coduin/epiphany-bsp/README.md

     ...
 ```
-Furthermore cores can communicate by first registering a variable and then using `bsp_put` or its high-performance `bsp_hpput`, and `bsp_sync`.
+Furthermore cores can communicate by first registering a variable and then using `bsp_put` or its high-performance counterpart `bsp_hpput`, and `bsp_sync`.
 For example:
 ```C
     ...